civiccc/dock/README.md

 Dock is intended to make it easy to manage a _single_ development environment for a repository, like you would any virtual machine.
-Thus it *explicitly prevents* you from running `dock` multiple times to run multiple containers.
+Thus it *explicitly prevents* you from running `dock` multiple times in the same project to run multiple containers for that project.

 You can however open multiple shells to the same container by attaching to an already-running Dock container with `dock -a`.